Our February 2025 programmes are filling fast for Midlife and Gap - get in touch with our friendly team to reserve your space.

 Gap Year Advice

 Prior to heading off to your chosen destination, have a look at these international etiquette guides compiled by Kwintessential.
-And be sure to make notes!
+And be sure to make notes.

 The last thing you want to do is end up in a dodgy part of town in whichever country you’re visiting.
 You'll stand out like a sore thumb, which will not only make you feel self-conscious but put you at risk too.
 Use a travel guidebook (try the Lonely Planet shop again), to ensure you stick to the safer, more central areas.

-Befriend some of the residents who can help you find hidden gems in the area and you’ll have a more authentic experience, causing you to feel less like a stranger and more like a local.
+Make friends with local residents.
+They can help you discover hidden gems in the area.
+This will give you a more authentic experience.
+You will feel less like a stranger and more like a local.

 You may have already started doing some independent language study.
-If so, great!
+If so, great.
 But joining a language school would be even better, as it gives you the chance to meet people too.
-We're big believers in this at The Leap - for example, choose to volunteer and travel in Cuba on your gap year and you'll find that Spanish lessons are an integral part of the program.

 If you’re suffering, don’t keep it all bottled up inside.
 Sharing your thoughts with others will make you feel a lot better.
-If they’re also from another country, you’ll often find that they're going through the exact same thing and will be able to give you some advice.
+If they’re also from another country, you’ll often find that they're going through the same thing and will be able to give you some advice.

 Otherwise, talk to a local who can help you out when something happens that you can’t make sense of, or answer your questions about what’s appropriate and what’s not.